Khatchi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays all users and their home directories, sorted by users
+A script tha finds all empty files and directories in the current directory and all sub-directories